liran-funaro/stochastic-allocation/README.md

 # Stochastic Allocation Simulation (SAS)

+Using `cloudsim` to simulate a stochastic resource allocation scheme.
-See the full paper:
+See the full paper for more information:

-> Liran Funaro, Orna Agmon Ben-Yehuda, and Assaf Schuster.
+Liran Funaro, Orna Agmon Ben-Yehuda, and Assaf Schuster.
 2019.
 Stochastic Resource Allocation.
 In _Proceedings of the 15th ACM SIGPLAN/SIGOPS International Conference on Virtual Execution Environments (VEE ’19), April 13–14, 2019, Providence, RI, USA_.
 ACM, New York, NY, USA, 15 pages. https://doi.org/10.1145/3313808.3313815

 # Install (beta)